 Long-Term Incentive Compensation.
-In February 2019, the Compensation Committee granted performance-based RSUs to the named executive officers.
+In February 2019, the Compensation Committee granted performancebased RSUs to the named executive officers.
 The performance-based RSUs will be tied to threshold, target and maximum performance goals approved by the Compensation Committee for the three-year period ending December 31, 2021 established with respect to Book Value Per Share Growth (based on book value per share excluding AOCI) and ROAE (based on operating income and average stockholders' equity excluding AOCI and fair value changes in derivatives and embedded derivatives), each weighted at 50% and measured independently.
 The target number of performance-based RSUs granted to Mr. Matovina and the other named executive officers was equal to 195% and 108%, respectively, of base salary on the grant date divided by the closing price of the Common Stock on the grant date.
-If the threshold performance level is not reached for a performance goal, none of the performance-based RSUs will be earned for that performance goal.
-If the target performance level is achieved for a performance goal, 100% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 100% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that performance goal.
-If the maximum performance level is achieved for a performance goal, 150% of the performance-based RSUs will be earned for that performance goal.
-If the target number of performance-based RSUs shall become fully vested and non-forfeitable upon a change in control.
+If the threshold performance level is not reached for a performance goal, none of the performance goal, 50% of the performance-based RSUs will be earned for that performance goal.
+If the target performance goal.
+If the target for a performance goal.
+If the target for that performance level is achieved for a performance goal.
+If the target performance goal.
+If the maximum performance level is achieved for a performance goal.
+If the target show of the performance goal.
+If the target number of performance-based RSUs will be earned for that performance goal.
+The target number of performance-based RSUs shall become fully vested and non-forfeitable upon a change in control.
 Subject to certain limited exceptions, including death, disability and retirement, the performance-based RSUs are forfeited without consideration upon termination of employment.